securitybunker/databunker.org/content/doc/install/_index.md

   -o ~/conf/databunker.yaml
 ```

+**Step 2: Modify the Configuration File**

-2. After that, you can alter the configuration file with your editor: **~/conf/databunker.yaml**
+Edit the configuration file with your changes: **~/conf/databunker.yaml**

-3. Run container with the following additional command argument `-v ~/conf:/databunker/conf`.

-For example, you can start Databunker as following:
+**Step 3: Start the Databunker Container**

+Use the following command to start the Databunker container with the custom configuration:

 ```
 docker run --restart unless-stopped -d -p 3000:3000 -v ~/conf:/databunker/conf \